NorhanAli02/NICS-Firearms/README.md

 To allow this file to properly run make sure open the documents within VSCode and you have download the following add-ons:
 Malloy extension
 Rainbow.csv

+## License
+This dataset and accompanying code are released under the **MIT License**.
+You are free to:
+- Use, copy, modify, and distribute the data and code for any purpose.
+- Share it freely with attribution.
+**Disclaimer:** This dataset is provided "as is," without any warranties or guarantees.
+See the full [MIT License](LICENSE) for more details.